-Working closely with the Margaret Mahy Estate, Hachette Aotearoa New Zealand and Little Moa will award a $2000 cash prize, a $500 library of books and the opportunity for this project to be developed into a published picture book.
+Working with the Margaret Mahy Estate, Hachette Aotearoa New Zealand and Little Moa will award a $2000 cash prize, a $500 library of books and the

 The Margaret Mahy Illustration Prize was launched in 2019 to celebrate the 50th Anniversary of Mahy’s children’s picture book classic, A Lion in the Meadow.
+It has since become one of New Zealand’s leading illustration prizes, paving the way for ten emerging artists to have their illustrations published by Hachette Aotearoa New Zealand and Little Moa.

-Terms & Conditions
+Terms and Conditions

 Error: You have already have an account in our system.
 If you need to generate a new password you can do this from the login page.